Kuromaea/Kuromaea/README.md

 # Front-end Developer based in Paris

+##### My name is Bastien, I live in Paris, and I am 30 years old.
+I am currently a Front-end developer, but I aspire to become a creative developer.

+## 🔄 Process

 - 🌱 I’m currently learning **courses** about JavaScript
 - 💬 Ask me about **Flutter, Dart, HTML, CSS, Javascript**
 - 💻 Documenting my **tech journey** on Instagram